sttp-book/sttp-book/chapters/testing-techniques/README.md

 When it comes to devising test cases, while our experience indeed helps us deeply in finding bugs, it might not be enough:

 * Experience-based testing is highly prone to mistakes.
 The developer might forget to test a corner case.
 * It varies from person to person.
 Our goal is to define techniques such that any developer in the world is able to test any software.
-* Without a clear criteria, it is hard to know when to stop testing.
+* Without clear criteria, it is difficult to know when to stop testing.
 Our gut feelings might not be precise enough.

-The following chapters aim at exploring different techniques to effectively, rigorously, and systematically test a software system, and how to, as much as possible, automate every step on the way.
+The following chapters aim at exploring different techniques to effectively, rigorously, and systematically test a software system, and how to automate as many steps on the way as possible.
-These techniques will rely on the different artifacts that are present during the software development process.
+These techniques will rely on the different artefacts that are present during the software development process.

 More specifically, we discuss: